 - Mocha Coconut Frappuccino: Tastes just like the one at Starbucks.
 Warning – you’ll want one every day!

-- Pretty in Pink Punch: Tastes like summer with a refreshing blend of pink lemonade and strawberry daiquiri mix!
+- Pretty in Pink Punch: It tastes like summer with a refreshing blend of pink lemonade and strawberry daiquiri mix!

 - Caramel Coffee Milkshake: Satisfy your sweet tooth + get your caffeine fix!
 This milkshake is so yummy.

-- Pineapple Pomegranate Smoothie: Combine two perfect summer flavors with this pineapple and pomegranate fruit smoothies.
+- Pineapple Pomegranate Smoothie: Combine two perfect summer flavors with this pineapple and pomegranate fruit smoothie.

 Orange Julius Recipe